Veruthas/logarch/README.md

         (nothing)               creates a new node, without syncing/upgrading
-        --name                  sets the node name, the default is a date string --list                  prints out numbered list of headers of all nodes in current branch --info [index]          prints out node info at either current or # node --to ID                 verifies that current node leads to node ID, and then traces to it.
+        --name                  sets the node name, the default is a date string --list                  prints out numbered list of headers of all nodes --info [ID]             prints out node info at either current or # node --to ID                 verifies that current node leads to node ID, and then traces to it.

         if (nothing), ask for a name, defaults to date string